GoogleCloudPlatform/gcsfuse/docs/semantics.md

 *   The feature requires an additional request to GCS for each name lookup, which may have costs in terms of request budget and latency.

-*   GCS object listings are only eventually consistent, so directories that recently implicitly sprang into existence due to the creation of a child object may not show up for several minutes (or, in rare extreme cases, hours or days).
-Similarly, recently deleted objects may continue for a time to implicitly define directories that eventually wink out of existence.
-    Even if an up to date listing is seen once, it is not guaranteed to be seen on the next lookup.

 *   With this setup, it will appear as if there is a directory called "foo" containing a file called "bar".
 But when the user runs `rm foo/bar`, suddenly it will appear as if the file system is completely empty.
 This is